marinam34/nlp_social_matching/README.md

 # Connect - NLP-Powered Newcomer Matching Platform

-A web platform that helps newcomers in a city find friends and connections by analyzing their profiles and matching them with compatible people using ** Natural Language Processing (NLP)**.
+A web platform that helps newcomers in a city find friends and connections by analyzing their profiles and matching them with compatible people using **Natural Language Processing (NLP)**.

+The project was completed for Technische Hochschule Würzburg-Schweinfurt.